chandantroughia/Redis_Express_TODO_List/Readme.md

 1. Install Redis //--> brew install redis
 2. Start the redis server //--> redis-server
 3. Start the redis cli to moniter and verification //--> redis-cli
+4. Install npm
+5. Clone the project to a directory
+6. Go to the directory and do "npm install" on command line
+7. Finally do "node todo"  (because todo.js is the file name)
+8. You can also install "nodemon" for continuous sync of the server when ever you make chages to the main file (in this case todo.js)
+    -- To save it globally use: npm install nodemon -g -- Locally : npm install --save-dev nodemon
+9. Finally do nodemon todo (because todo.js is the file name)